ExplainableML/uot-fm/README.md

 python main.py --mode="eval" --config=configs/celeba256/gender/add_glasses/uot-fm.py --config.solver="euler" --config.dt0=0.05
 ```

-When `dt0` is specified the solver uses a constant stepize with a total of `1/dt0` steps, in this case 20 function evaluations.
+When `dt0` is specified the solver uses a constant stepize with a total of `1/dt0` steps, in this case resulting in 20 function evaluations.

 ## Citation